 What is Remote Viewing?

-From this explanation, it is obvious that remote viewing is related to so-called psi (also known as “psychic” or “parapsychological”) phenomena such as clairvoyance or telepathy.
-Whatever it is that seems to make it possible for human beings to do remote viewing is probably the same underlying ability that makes such things as clairvoyance work.
+From this explanation, it is obvious that RV is related to so-called psi (also known as “psychic” or “parapsychological”) phenomena such as clairvoyance or telepathy.
+Whatever it is that seems to make it possible for human beings to do RV is probably the same underlying ability that makes such things as clairvoyance work.
 But remote viewing (or “RV”) differs from other, more traditional parapsychological activities in a number of ways:

-In remote viewing, the viewer not only verbalizes what he or she is perceiving, but usually also records in writing, in sketches, and sometimes even in three-dimensional modeling the results of the remote viewing episode, or “session.”
+In RV, the viewer not only verbalizes what he or she is perceiving, but usually also records in writing, in sketches, and sometimes even in three-dimensional modeling the results of the RV episode, or “session.”

 Finally, one last point related to structures or methods that are often employed in remote viewing: RV is not really a “psychic phenomenon” as such, but actually an imposed discipline or skill that helps the viewer to facilitate or “harness” his or her own innate, underlying psi abilities.
 Some RV theorists think that formal RV methods are really just strategies that help the viewer to more successfully and reliably access the subconscious, where it is most likely that information obtained from RV first emerges into human consciousness.